 I tried not to panic and rolled the first coat of white onto the dresser.
 It looked great, but it had looked great after the last three coats too.
 So I wanted for it to dry.
 Then checked it each morning and to my surprise the stains didn’t bleed through.
 It was a miracle.

-Now if I have a piece I know will bleed (again anything from the 1930s and 1940s) then I automatically give it a coat of primer.
-Anything else I wait until I see the first little signs of bleeding and the I will roll a nice thick coat on.
-It has saved me a ton of money in paint.
+Now if I have a piece I know will bleed (again anything from the 1930’s and 1940’s) then I automatically give it a coat of primer.
+Anything else, I wait until I see the first little signs of bleeding and then I will roll a nice thick coat of primer over the top and start again.

 Strangely enough yellowing doesn’t just happen with stains.
 I’ve had this happen with pieces that are either painted a metallic gold or or gold foiled.
 This take a bit longer to notice but after a week or two you might see yellow leeching up through the chalk paints.
 The Bungalow 47 clear primer works on these situations too.
 As would an oil based primer and paint.

-If you want to try the Bungalow 47 primer you can purchase it through my shop (keeping in mind that it does have to be above freezing in both locations for me to ship).
-It’s a bit pricier than the oil based paints but it will allow you to use chalk and clay based paints on any piece you want without yellowing.
+If you want to try the Bungalow 47 primer you can purchase it through their online store.
+It’s a bit pricier than the oil based paints but it will allow you to use chalk and clay based paints on any piece you want without the chalk paint yellowing.